Carrie-lml/canterbury-nzdep-spatial-analysis/README.md

 - DP Key Activity Centre (OpenData)
 Geographic boundaries of key activity centres as defined in the District Plan, provided by Christchurch City Council.
 DP Key Activity Centre (OpenData)

+- Meshblock 2023 Boundaries (Stats NZ)
+Digital geographic boundaries for all meshblocks in New Zealand as at 1 January 2023.
+Meshblocks are the smallest geographic unit used by Stats NZ and are essential for joining deprivation data to spatial boundaries.
+Dataset: statsnz-meshblock-2023-generalised-SHP (downloaded from Stats NZ Geographic Data Service).

 # Project Structure